http://ruby.fgcu.edu/courses/twimberley/EnviroPol/EnviroPhilo/EnviroPhiloSchedule_files/FGCULogo2.gif

 Attendance Policy

 Attend, participate in class, and submit homework on a regular basis.
 Students must participate fully during each class session.
+Attendance is also measured in terms of turning in homework in a timely fashion.
 In every case, students must answer weekly assigned questions and post their responses to all questions before class commences weekly.
 Students failing to log on to the course lesson board and successfully submit their homework on a weekly basis will be dropped from the course.

 From time to time students may be required to attend one or more personal conferences with the instructor.
 Whenever feasible, the consultation should happen in person at FGCU.
 However, if distance proves to be an obstacle then students may be required to meet at an off-campus location or to schedule and attend a telephone conference with the instructor.
 These conferences contribute toward the student's attendance and participation grade.
 Students do not have the option of not attending conferences when the instructor so instructs them to.
 Students failing to attend conferences can expect to experience a significant reduction in credit for their participation and attendance portion of the grade, or may be awarded an incomplete grade that can revert to an F if the student continues to refuse participating in a student/faculty conference.